-We would like to congratulate the authors below for having their paper highlighted this month (March 2021) by their Research Programme Leads:
+We would like to congratulate the authors below for having their paper highlighted for the month of August 2021 by their Research Programme Leads:

 - Infection & Immunity

-Our PhD/postdoc first author paper this month is by Dora Corzo Leon
+Our Postdoc first name paper this month is Dr Virtu Solano Collado

 - Molecular Medicine

 Computational biomechanical modelling of the rabbit cranium during mastication

 Watson, P. J., Sharp, A., Choudhary, T., Fagan, M. J., Dutel, H., Evans, S. E. & Gröning, F.: Scientific Reports.
 11, 13196.